-Contacts serves as your personal contacts list.
+Contacts serve as your personal contacts list.
 To upload your Outlook contacts to this list:

 - In Act-On, navigate to Contacts > Other Lists > Account Lists